-Beginning in the 1980s and continuing through 1996 the entire Kendall district was mined by surface and cyanide heap leaching methods.
-This successful operation produced another 350,000 ounces of gold and is undergoing final reclamation at the hands of the mining company, C R Kendall.
+In the early 1970s an unsuccessful attempt was made to reopen the Kendall Mine.
+Between the mid-1980s through 1996 the entire Kendall district was mined by surface and cyanide heap leach methods.
+This successful operation produced another 350,000 ounces of gold and is undergoing final reclamation provided by the mining company.

-While not much is left of the old town it is certainly worth visiting.
+Kendall is certainly worth visiting.
 The North Kendall Road, formerly McKinley Avenue, traverses through the townsite.
-A few stone ruins and foundations, the original bandstand, and a boulder used in drilling contests can be viewed.
-The townsite was donated to the Boy Scouts in the 1960’s.
-During summer months interpretative signs are placed around the townsite.
+A few stone ruins and foundations, a bandstand, and a boulder used in drilling contests still exist.
+Interpretative signs are in place and the entire site is accessible to explore.
+The townsite was donated to the Boy Scouts in 1967.